 Those on the GOP's deep bench of potential 2016 presidential contenders, including Florida Sen. Marco Rubio, Wisconsin Rep. Paul Ryan, and Louisiana Gov. Bobby Jindal, have begun staking out their own, sometimes conflicting ideas for the party.

-In the short term at least, the party's divisions probably will continue to be exposed.
+Over the short term at least, the party's divisions probably will continue to be exposed.